What's a podcast, and how does it differ from mp3 downloads and streaming audio?

 - Within your "Add Folder to Library" window, browse to the folder containing the audio files that you'd like to have in your iTunes library, select those files, and click "OK."

 Any files you've imported into iTunes this way will appear in your iTunes Library under "Music."

-How do I transfer podcast files from iTunes onto my iPod?
+How do I transfer podcast files onto my iPod?

 If you're using an iPod Nano, iPod Mini, iPod Shuffle, or iPod Classic:

 If your Mac came with Apple Podcasts instead of iTunes, see Apple's iPod support.

 If you have iTunes, follow the instructions below.